Bohnel/golang-chat/README.md

 # golang-chat

-basic usage of websockets in golang and javascript.
+basic usage of websockets in golang and javascript.<br>
 Communication through sockets with multiple clients.